-- 1. A lecturer who wishes to apply for promotion self-recommends to the department personnel committee.
+- 1. A lecturer who wishes to apply for promotion self-recommends to the department Personnel committee.
 An application has three parts: - a.
-A brief cover letter summarizes a) the lecturer's current status, b) the courses taught since the previous application, and c) the principal reason that promotion is now appropriate. - b.
+A brief cover letter summarizes - a. the lecturer's current status - b. the courses taught since the previous application, and - c. the principal reason that promotion is now appropriate. - b.
 A reflective essay, one or two pages long, explores the lecturer's accomplishments as a teacher.
 It draws specifically on the semesters under review, and it focuses on the quality of the lecturer's engagement with students and vice versa.
 Any activities that define excellent teaching, in or out of the classroom, are relevant here provided that the lecturer demonstrates their significance for students.
+Such activities may include one or more of the following, but are not limited to them:

+- a. accessibility

+- b. collaboration

+- c. contribution to professional organizations

+- d. curriculum development

+- e. expertise or scholarship

+- f. innovative teaching strategies

+- g. mentoring or supervision

+- h. promotion of diversity

+- i. uses of technology

+- c.
+The lecturer presents documentation that he or she finds relevant to the application, either as evidence of continued excellence in teaching or as evidence of a significant innovation: for example,

+- a. abstracts of presentations or articles

+- b. assignments

+- c. classroom observations

+- d. course-teacher evaluations

+- e. diskettes that show computer-mediated communications, such as PowerPoint presentations or exchanges on the internet

+- f. lesson plans

+- g. recordings, audiotape and/or videotape

+- h. references by colleagues

+- i. reviews of publications or displays

+- j. special recognitions or honors

+- k. student work, with or without the lecturer's comments

+- l. syllabi

-Such activities may include one or more of the following, but are not limited to them: a) accessibility, b) collaboration, c) contribution to professional organizations, d) curriculum development, e) expertise or scholarship, f) innovative teaching strategies, g) mentoring or supervision, h) promotion of diversity, i) uses of technology. - c.
-The lecturer presents documentation that he or she finds relevant to the application, either as evidence of continued excellence in teaching or as evidence of a significant innovation: for example, a) abstracts of presentations or articles, b) assignments, c) classroom observations, d) course-teacher evaluations, e) diskettes that show computer-mediated communications, such as PowerPoint presentations or exchanges on the Internet, f) lesson plans, g) recordings, audiotape and/or videotape, h) references by colleagues, i) reviews of publications or displays, j) special recognitions or honors, k) student work, with or without the lecturer's comments, l) syllabi, m) unsolicited letters or notes from students.
-A reviewer may request additional materials but not of a specific type. - 2.
-The department personnel committee makes a recommendation on the lecturer's application and forwards it, along with the application, to the department chair.
-The department chair serves on the department personnel committee without a vote, to represent to voting members that lectureships are dedicated to teaching and that applications for promotion are to be evaluated solely on this basis. - 3.
-The department chair makes an independent recommendation on the lecturer's application and forwards it, along with the application and the department personnel committee's recommendation, to the Lecturer Review Committee. - 4.
-The Lecturer Review Committee makes an independent recommendation on the lecturer's application and forwards it, along with the application and the preceding recommendations, to the appropriate dean - Since the Lecturer Review Committee is charged with helping to develop the institution of full-time lectureships, it has a particular interest in activities that demonstrate a commitment to professional growth.
+- m. unsolicited letters or notes from students.

+- A reviewer may request additional materials but not of a specific type.

+- 2. The department personnel committee makes an independent recommendation on the lecturer's application and forwards it, along with the application, to the department chair.

+- 3. The department chair makes an independent recommendation on the lecturer's application and forwards it, along with the application and the department personnel committee's recommendation, to the Lecturer Review Committee.

+- 4. The Lecturer Review Committee makes an independent recommendation on the lecturer's application and forwards it, along with the application and the preceding recommendations, to the appropriate dean.
+Since the Lecturer Review Committee is charged with helping to develop the institution of Full-Time Lectureships, it has a particular interest in activities that demonstrate a commitment to professional growth.
 A Lecturer Review Committee member from the lecturer's school presents the specific merits of the application to the committee.
 Having completed its review, the Lecturer Review Committee votes to support or not to support an application.
 In the event of a tie vote, an application is not supported.
 The committee's decision, not the vote by which it was established, is reported to the appropriate dean.
-A Lecturer Review Committee member who is also a member of the personnel committee in the lecturer's department and who has voted at the department level of the promotion process is recused from the Lecturer Review Committee's vote.
+A Lecturer Review Committee member

+who is also a member of the personnel committee in the lecturer's department and who has voted at the department level of the promotion process is recused from the Lecturer Review Committee's vote.